 That’s over 1.5 million teens a year !
 (2) What’s worse is that young women between the ages of 16-24 are most at risk for dating abuse.
 (3) And if you haven’t talked to your teen or young adult about what a healthy relationship consists of, it’s likely that their idea of #RelationshipGoals comes from what they see on TV, what they hear in music, and what their friends tell them – eek!

-11 Steps Parents Can Take if They Suspect Their Teen or Young Adult Child Might Be in an Unhealthy Relationship
+11 Steps Parents Can Take if They Suspect Their Teen or Young Adult Child is in an Abusive Relationship

 1. Be observant and look for signs.
 Unhealthy relationships are all about power and control, and lack mutual respect or boundaries.
 If you feel like your child is spending a lot of time with their partner and less time on school, hanging with friends or other activities, that’s a warning sign.
 It’s also not a good sign if your teen feels the need to always check their phone, as controlling partners typically demand 24/7 immediate responses to their texts or calls.

 If your child is away at college, ask them how their social life is going to get a sense of how much time they are spending with their partner versus their friends and look out for behavior changes.
 It’s natural that college relationships take up a lot of your child’s time, but if they seem to always be with their partner, that could indicate that something might be off.
 For more on the signs of abuse, you can check out these 10 signs on One Love’s website.